We're All About Protein

 We do not use any chemicals on our farm - no synthetic pesticides, fertilizers or non-therapeutic antibiotics.
 This compels us to have a diverse group of animals and plants that ensure that there is a depth and breadth of diversity to replicate what nature does best.
 We seek to create a vibrant ecosystem on our farm that allows all of our plants and animals to thrive.

 We are impassioned by husbandry, and care deeply deeply of the well being of our animals from birth to processing.
-We have a USDA certified poultry processing facility on-site, where we process our own birds.
 We are committed to humane processing, and work with other facilities that hold the same values for animals we can't process here.

 We will continue to add sources of protein to our farm over time.
 We are planning to add beans, seeds, sheep, and other protein rich foods.